macsteps/practice_python/README.md

 source: http://www.practicepython.org/exercises/

-Much thanks to the author: Michele Pratusevich
+Much thanks to the author, Michele Pratusevich, for creating the exercises.